google/zetasql/docs/pipe-syntax.md

 **Description**

-Same behavior as the [`ORDER BY` clause][order-by-clause] in standard syntax:
 Sorts results by a list of expressions.
+The `ORDER BY` operator behaves the same as the [`ORDER BY` clause][order-by-clause] in standard syntax.
 Suffixes like `ASC`, `DESC`, and `NULLS LAST` are supported for customizing the ordering for each expression.

-For queries with [`AGGREGATE...GROUP BY`][aggregate-pipes-operator] and
-`ORDER BY` together, pipe syntax also supports a `GROUP AND ORDER BY` clause and other [shorthand ordering suffixes][order-by-with-aggregate] for aggregation.
+In pipe syntax, the [`AGGREGATE` operator][aggregate-pipe-operator] also supports [shorthand ordering suffixes][shorthand-order-pipe-syntax] to apply `ORDER BY` behavior more concisely as part of aggregation.

 **Example**